groundhog2k/kind-setup/README.md

 ## What is it good for?

-This project will make it very easy to automatically setup a Kind based Kubernetes cluster with one master and three agent nodes on your local development machine with metrics, certificate manager, ingress controller and Kubernetes dashboard.
+This project will make it very easy to automatically setup a Kind based Kubernetes cluster with one master and three agent nodes on your local development machine with metrics, certificate manager, ingress controller and Headlamp as Kubernetes dashboard.

 It supports native Linux and also a WSL2 based setup.